Bhoos/smartbots-2023-starter-code/node/README.md

 docker rmi <IMAGE ID>
 ```

 ## Example

 Make sure docker is installed.
 Open Docker Desktop on your system.

-Open terminal in this directory, i.e. `smartbots-2023-starter-code/node`, and run the following command
+Open the terminal in this directory, i.e. `smartbots-2023-starter-code/node`, and run the following command

 ```
 docker build --platform x86_64 -t joker .